Willie McKnight

-William Lidstone McKnight, (18 November 1918 – 12 January 1941) was a Canadian flying ace withe Royal Air Force (RAF) of the Second World War.
+William Lidstone McKnight, (18 November 1918 – 12 January 1941) was a Canadian flying ace with the Royal Air Force (RAF) of the Second World War.
 He was Canada's fifth-highest scoring ace of the war, credited with shooting down nineteen aircraft.

 From Alberta, McKnight joined the RAF in early 1939 and served in No. 242 Squadron during the final phase of the Battle of France, covering the evacuation of the British Expeditionary Force from Dunkirk and then the Allied retreat from Brittany, during which he claimed his first aerial victories.
 Afterwards he was briefly hospitalised due to exhaustion.
 He flew in the Battle of Britain, often as wing man to Squadron Leader Douglas Bader, claiming several more victories.
 Twice awarded the Distinguished Flying Cross, he was shot down and killed on 12 January 1941 during a sortie to Gravelines.

 Early years

 William Lidstone "Willie" McKnight was born in Edmonton, Alberta, Canada on 18 November 1918.
 He grew up in Calgary where he attended Crescent Heights High School.
 Although he achieved high marks academically, he was a high-spirited student, often causing mischief.
 After completing his schooling, he went to medical school at the University of Alberta.
 In February 1939 he joined the Royal Air Force (RAF) on a short service commission.

 McKnight began training in mid-April at No. 6 Flying Training School (FTS) at Little Rissington as an acting pilot officer on probation.
 Still prone to mischief, he was twice placed under arrest and confined to his barracks during the course of his training.
 Despite his misdemeanors, he duly gained his 'wings'.